Restaurant Onyx in Budapest - a Surprising Dining Experience

-We had a lot we wanted to do during our few days in Budapest, but in spite of that it never felt like we needed to stress.
+We had a lot we wanted to do during our few days in Budapest, but despite that, it never felt like we needed to stress.
 Much because we largely concentrated on discovering what Pest had to offer.
 Getting between the places we wanted to explore was easy and fast, and much is available within walking distance.

 The town is divided into Buda and Pest by the mighty river Danube and we were actually just over the Buda side to check out the Palace (and get a great view of Pest) and to photograph some marvelous Street Art and Murals.